• Skip to primary navigation

 Do All Seeds Need Stratification?

 Most hardy annuals and perennial seeds will have significantly improved germination rates after stratification.
+If starting these seeds indoors, make sure to stratify the seeds before planting.

 Annual seeds do not require stratification.